About the course

 Farooq Ahmed is a consultant orthodontist at Guy’s Hospital and specialist orthodontist in private practice at Treehouse Dental in North London.
 Farooq is the lead for Aligner Training at Guy’s Hospital and a committee member of the British Orthodontic Society’s Clinical Governance Group.
 He is an editorial board member of Seminars In Orthodontics Journal and is a reviewer for the Journal of Orthodontics and the Angle Orthodontist.

-He hosts a podcast and blog - orthodontics in summary, in which he summarises key lectures, and interviews prominent orthodontists.
+He hosts a podcast and blog - Orthodontics In summary, in which he summarises key lectures, and interviews prominent orthodontists.
 His blog covers clinical topics as well as reviews of courses and products.

 The IPR Story

-Subsequently, I made it a full-day course with more time focused on hands-on practice with phantom heads.
-This gave time to allow for making mistakes and learning from them.
-There was also a dedicated session on planning IPR and it was a theme which ran throughout the day.
-Following the positive feedback and success of this course, I have launched this course to help others carry out safe and predictable IPR.
+In 2021, I developed a hands-on course for the trainees.
+It has since evolved into a full-day course, with time focused on hands-on practice on phantom heads.
+The course gives time to practice, make mistakes and learn from them.
+There is a dedicated session on planning IPR and is a theme which runs throughout the day.
+I have launched this course to help others carry out safe and predictable IPR.